vajirag/raspberry-pi-assembly/x86_assembly.md

 Example of what happen on function return
 ```
+    pop     rbp        # Pop saved rpb of the caller
+    ret                # Pop return address and set to eip
 ```

 Example of allocating 16 bytes of spaces on the stack by dec the stack pointer.